Snoupix/rustbee/README.md

 ./rustbee help
 ```

-*On error: if you get "le-connection-abor-by-local" error, it's kind of usual, BLE is a bit weak so try again your last command, it will most likely work after an other try*
+*On error: if you get "le-connection-abort-by-local" error, it's kind of usual, BLE is a bit weak so try again your last command, it will most likely work after an other try*

 ### Modules/Binaries